How to Fix Soft, Sticky Polymer Clay So It Stops Dragging

 - 5Store cool and dark in polypropylene, polyethylene, glass, or metal, and wrap each color in plain paper or wax paper to slow migration

 You opened your fresh block of clay, conditioned for two minutes, and the clay is already sticky on your hands and dragging on the roller.
-The slab will not lift off the tile cleanly, cutters are pulling shapes out of shape, and the whole batch feels closer to chewing gum than to clay.
+The slab will not lift off the tile cleanly, and the clay smears under the cutter instead of releasing.

 Soft, sticky polymer clay is rarely one problem.
 It is usually a brand choice, a heat problem, or a fresh-block plasticizer story.
 Diagnose which one you have first, then reach for the right fix.